-(One contact in the legal tech world when asked what was exciting, mentioned the metaverse and the use of VR headsets….although mainly for playing multi-player computer games with people around the world, and not really for anything law firms might actually do.)
+(One contact in the legal tech world when asked what was exciting, mentioned the metaverse and the use of VR headsets….although mainly for playing multi-player computer games, like 벳엔드, with people around the world, and not really for anything law firms might actually do.)

 Overall then there are some valuable tech steps being made, but it’s fair to say such things didn’t dominate Legal Geek, which instead was all about the day-to-day grind of implementation more than anything else.
 But, is that a bad thing?